ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-11-supersize.md

 author:
 abstract: Do not let scaled agile be your scaled snake oil
 ---
-We talk about scaling agile when we have to deal with more than one team.
+First let´s define the term: I talk about scaling agile when we have to deal with more than one team to get a thing delivered.
 Each team not more than 10 members.
+There will be adjacent topics which belong to an agile organization, but when we focus just on delivery it´s that: multiple teams working on one thing.

 Agile is about culture and cultural change.
 Scaling agile means essentially, to scale cultural change.
 This is an incredible difficult thing to do.
 Peter Drucker coined the phrase "culture eats strategy for breakfast".
 You better prepare for the long run.
 Is it clear, why you want to change?
 "You" are: managers, who define how the system works, product managers who define what kind of product is needed, research and development people who explore possibilities, engineers who build the product, salesforce who will drive sales, project managers who are in charge of leading one-of-a-kind endeavors, human resources to hire and to support peoples growth - you will identify even more people and roles for your organization.

 Do your leaders have a sense of urgency that agile is the way to go?
 Can they argue for it and will they?
 Do your leaders know what problem they want to solve by being agile?

 You have to change, you know that.
 Do you think it can happen by implementing some new release train processes that you have seen in the latest scaled agile book?
 Or disseminating a slide deck to your subordinates, giving order to work in Sprints and counting Sprints as being unsuccessful if some tasks are left undone at the end of the Sprint?
 By letting the Project Management Office give instructions to standardize Scrum Boards in the entire company with predefined columns?
 Or printing sticky note templates to have them all look the same on the boards, without referring to your workforce?
-These top-down communications are patterns of how to completely get agile wrong.
+These top-down communications are patterns of how to get agile wrong.
 If you think this is scaled agile and will lead to cultural change, then you are heading for scaled snake oil.
 Mentally, your people will step aside and identify the entire thing as some kind of theater communication.
 If you understand agile as the current way of working to only squeeze more results faster out of your knowledge worker people, because your engineered waterfall projects seem to fail to often without delivering the desired outcome, you did not get the idea of agile.

-Agile is not implementing a process and follow.
+Agile is not implementing a process and then follow.
 Agile has to be earned, not given.

 Every organization is unique
 ---